anantdimri96/kimo-assignment/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - ruby '2.7.3'

-* System dependencies
+* System dependencies added in gemfile

-* Configuration

-* Database creation
+* Database creation - mongo db

-* Database initialization

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+`bundle exex rspec .`

+Containerization: added docker and docker-compose
+This project used FastApi and serializers are in place.

+Endpoints:

+Chapter info -> `/courses/:id/chapter/:chapter_title`
+Rate chapter -> `/courses/:id/chapter/:chapter_title/rate`
+Courses overview(with sorting options) -> `/courses`
+Course overview -> `/courses/:id`

+All the working endpoints collections are added in the repo itself with working samples with the name kimo.postman_collection.json